Musk Will Use Twitter to Update Murdoch’s Fox News Playbook

-If Elon Musk has his way, the effects on Twitter will end up being the least of our problems.
+If Elon Musk has his way, the effects on Twitter of his buying up the social media platform will end up being the least of our problems.

 To get a sense of how bad this could get, it’s instructive to look at the parallels between Musk’s Twitter acquisition and the creation of Fox News.